yiwen-luo/Twitter-NY-Rate/README.md

 ### Introduction
 This application will tell whether any breaking news happens in the Great New York Area by monitoring the rates of twitter in the ares.

-The application consists of two main parts, the data streaming part and monitoring part:
+The application consists of two main parts, the data streaming part and monitoring part, where the data steaming part retrieves and displays the data in real-time, and the monitoring part keeps an eye on the rate of tweets people post in Great New York Area.

+Main technology involved are: Tweepy API, Google Maps API, Redis, Websocketd

+### Components of Application
-The data streaming part retrieves tweets around Great New York Area with geographic locations from Twitter in realtime.
+- The data streaming part retrieves tweets around Great New York Area with geographic locations from Twitter in realtime.
 Websocketd will send the location data through a websocket in realtime.
 An HTML page with Google Map API displays each of the location with a pin on the map, where the map is dynamic and supports all Google Map functions.
 Although the locations are just plotted on a map, other data are also collected like the text of the Tweet and the retweeting numbers.

-With other information, it is possbile to conduct multiple analyses, such as trend analyses, emotion analyses, etc.
+- The data streaming part also takes down the time each of useful tweets is received and send it to a Redis server for in-memory storage.
+The message stored in Redis includs two information, the time this tuple of tweet is received and the time difference between last message and current message, a.k.a delta of time.

+- The moniroting part retrieves tuples

 ### Data Stream